BenLipS/Projet-Squad-Leader/README.md

 # Projet Squad

-*Date : Winter 2021*
+*Winter 2021*

-FPS games for DDJV project.
-Make whith Unreal.
+FPS game as a project for the DDJV.
+Made with Unreal by the *NoNameYet* team.